Skip to Main Content

 Hidden No More

-Hidden No More is an original eight-session course that illuminates how Asian Americans are authors of both their own stories and the broader American story.
-Whether you’re an Asian American or a non-Asian ally, we invite you to journey through the history of Asian America together!
+Hidden No More is an original, nine-session course of lectures of discussions that illuminates how Asian Americans are authors of both their own stories and the broader American story in a way that impacts us all.

 Note: Hidden No More is an original course created by the Highrock Network.
 It features lecturers from diverse backgrounds with expertise in the material and the content is not specifically faith-based.